vishwa7e7/GitHubTest/README.md

-# Srinivasan
-Fusion of methematics and programming
+# Created for learning purpose